awaleryn/Recipes/README.md

 - ✅ JPA

 # About project
-Multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes
+- Multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes

+##
+-  Adding and retrieving multiple recipes from database
+-  Deleting and updating recipes
+-  Multiple users